Finding Your Flow

 Handwriting practice, coloring sheets, and fun manipulative learning tools are all wonderful examples of independent learning times.
 Schedule it out or let it come naturally, either way use this time to complete simple tasks throughout your day!
 Typical handwriting time in our house is around 15 minutes long.
 I always use that quick moment to start my first load of laundry of the day.
 It’s a constant that I can depend on every single day, which I consider a huge multitasking win for this homeschool mom!
 Plus, it helps us all have fresh underwear on a daily basis.
 Definitely a must have, haha!

 Coloring sheets are perfect for little hands while mom is in meal prep mode.
 Other simple learning manipulatives work wonders if mom needs a moment to step away and make that important phone call, or maybe just hit the bathroom.
 Think about what independent learning times you can incorporate into your daily homeschool routine and go from there.
-I’m a scheduler, so I like to plan and complete certain tasks during specific homeschool times.
+I’m a scheduler, so I like to plan and complete certain tasks during specific homeschool hours.
 If you live to plan like I do, then go for it!

 Schedule Free Time